I hand make jewelry in sterling silver, using semi-precious stones and pearls to accent my work.

-I define jewelry as creations, which are useful, artistic, symbolic, identifying, and an expression of personal ideas.
+I define jewelry as creations that are useful, artistic, symbolic, identifying and an expression of personal ideas.
 In my earring line, some of the motifs I use are leaves, birds, and windows.
-When these elements and others are integrated into a piece they can represent new beginnings, changes, hope, and further growth in one’s self.
+When these elements and others are integrated into a piece, they can represent new beginnings, changes, hope, and further growth in oneself.
 The materials that I enjoy using most are sterling silver, copper, gold, pearls, and semiprecious stones.
-My intention for each one-of-a-kind piece is that it is clean looking, distinctive, and artistically rendered.
+My intentions for each one-of-a-kind piece is that it is clean-looking, distinctive, and artistically rendered.

-The pieces with the Asian like faces are inspired by the feminine, graceful, and romantic scenes of the Ukiyo-E period of Japanese art.
-The piece, “Unmentionables”, has different faces, all expressions of surprise, serenity, wonder, and ecstasy.
-On the back of the piece, there are hidden hand-cut flowers, roller printed leaf patterns, and scenes of paired lovers.
-Ukiyo-E, or images of the floating world, were representations of the everyday life of Japan in the 16th through the 19th centuries.
-This piece brings together my own interest in the expressive power of faces while exploring the serenity and grace of the every-day in my own time.
+The pieces with Asian-like faces are inspired by the feminine, graceful, and romantic scenes of the Ukiyo-E period of Japanese art.
+The piece “Unmentionables” has different faces, all expressions of surprise, serenity, wonder, and ecstasy.
+On the back of the pieces, there are hidden hand-cut flowers, roller-printed leaf patterns, and scenes of paired lovers.
+Ukiyo-E or images of the floating world were representations of the everyday life of Japan in the 16th through the 19th centuries.
+This piece brings together my own interest in the expressive power of faces while exploring the serenity and grace of the everyday in my own time.

 Directions to Studio 21 at 25215 Ten Mile Road, Point Arena.
 From Point Arena turn east on Riverside/Eureka Hill Road.
 Stay right onto Ten Mile Road.
 Driveway is on the right.
 Studio is on the first left down the hill.
 Approaching from the south: Go 4.5 miles from Iverson / Ten Mile intersection.

 Tour Dates August 27 & 28 September 3-5